There are a lot of misconceptions about those that are Specially-Abled. One of these people taught me some of her thinking and doing patterns.

 Julie Lyle was about 16 when I met her.
 She is now a middle-aged person living in a much warmer climate than Columbus, OH.
 Her mother, Lori, took good care of Julie, but found that Julie was a person of strong opinions and straight talk.
 Julie has a mind of her own, and is somewhat dedicated to getting what she wants right now.
 She apparently inherited these traits from her mom, and her mom persists in helping Julie continue to grow and prosper.

-While attending a spiritualist church Columbus, Ohio, there was a Wednesday class where the attendees did spiritual healing and gave spiritual messages.
+While attending a spiritualist church in Columbus, Ohio, there was a Wednesday class where the attendees did spiritual healing and gave spiritual messages.
 Participation was voluntary, but each person was given an opportunity to give/get healing and give/get spiritual messages.

 We were near the end of a Wednesday class when we gave spiritual messages.
 It was a small group that night and we had gone around the circle when the leader asked Lori if she had messages.
 She did, and she gave them out.
 Julie was the last person in the circle, and the leader asked if Julie had any messages.
 She responded, “Yes, she did”.
 We had never had Julie do readings before.
 We were pleasantly surprised.